Performance Measurement Glossary: Key Terms

 What is a leading indicator?

 A leading indicator is a measurable signal that forecasts future performance, highlighting potential problems or opportunities before they materialize in project outcomes.
-This helps teams intervene proactively before issues impact outcomes.

-In software project management, leading indicators detect patterns that predict schedule delays, quality issues, or resource constraints weeks before they manifest.
+In software project management, leading indicators detect patterns that predict schedule delays, quality issues, or resource constraints weeks before they appear.
 Rising code review backlog signals future velocity problems; increasing work-in-progress warns of upcoming bottlenecks; growing technical debt forecasts quality degradation.

 How is a leading indicator different from a lagging indicator?